 Fish type - Shellfish

-Fladen Ground is a relatively low density stock covering around 30,000 sq km.
-Over 95% of landings are by Scottish vessels, with nephrops constituting around 40% of bycatch from a mixed demersal fishery.
-The Fladen Ground fishery has not changed significantly in recent years, and abundance remains high, although now below the target level.
+The Fladen Ground fishery has not changed significantly in recent years, and abundance remains high.
 The stock is harvested sustainably.
 Trawl fisheries for scampi (nephrops) are associated with large quantities of bycatch, including overfished species such as cod and juvenile fish.
 Increase the sustainability of the scampi you eat by choosing pot or creel caught rather than trawled scampi.
 If choosing trawled fish ask for Nephrops trawled in nets using separator grids and larger meshes (80 mm is the mesh size in general use) to increase their selectivity and reduce bycatch and discards.

 Norway Lobster (also known as langoustine or scampi) live in burrows on the seabed.
 They are limited to a muddy habitat and require sediment with a silt and clay content to excavate burrows.
 Their distribution therefore is determined by the availability of suitable habitat.
 They occur over a wide area in the North East Atlantic, from Iceland to North Africa and into the Mediterranean, and constitute a valuable fishery for many countries.
 Males grow relatively quickly to around 6cm, but seldom exceed 10 years old.
 Females grow more slowly and can reach 20 years old.
 Females mature at about 3 years.
 In the autumn they lay eggs which remain attached to the tail for 9 months (known as being 'berried').
 During this time the berried females rarely emerge from their burrows and therefore do not commonly appear in trawl catches, although they may be caught using baited creels.
 This habit has probably afforded their populations some resilience to fishing pressure.
 Egg hatching occurs in the spring, and females emerge in spring/summer to moult and mate.

 Nephrops stock assessment and management is based on a system of management units (A-R), which broadly coincide with ICES areas, and functional units (FU)(1-33), which cover the distribution of the species, particularly in relation to suitable habitat types.
 In part due to the difficulty of assessing stocks, which may spend significant amounts of time in burrows, a fishery independent survey method using video surveys has been developed, which uses burrow density to estimate stock biomass.
 This technique is now widely, though not comprehensively, used within the management units, enabling recommended TACs and management advice to be provided by ICES.
 Fisheries landings data are also available to augment the video survey data.
 No specific management objectives are indicated for this area.
 The Fladen Ground (FU 7) fishery has not changed significantly in recent years, and abundance remains high.
-The stock has declined from the highest observed value in 2008 and is now just below the MSY Btrigger.
+The stock size has declined from the highest observed value in 2008 and is just above the MSY Btrigger.
 The harvest rate has declined in recent years, and fell to approximately 3% in 2013 which is well below FMSY.
-ICES advises on the basis of the MSY approach that catches in 2015 should be no more than 8959 tonnes (10,000 t in 2013).
+ICES advises on the basis of the MSY approach that catches in 2015 should be no more than 10 759 t.

 Over 95% of the landings are taken by Scottish vessels.
-Nearly 75% of landings are made by single-rig vessels and 25% by twin-rigs.
-80 mm mesh is the most common mesh size although there is anecdotal evidence of increasing use of meshes larger than 80 mm.
+Most of the landings are made by twin-rig vessels.
+80-99 mm mesh is the most common mesh size although there is anecdotal evidence of increasing use of meshes larger than 80 mm.
 Whitefish represents an important bycatch for a significant component of the Scottish Nephrops trawlers operating at the Fladen.
 The Scottish Industry operates under the Conservation Credits Scheme and has implemented improved selectivity measures in gears which target Nephrops as wells as real-time closures to reduce unwanted bycatch of cod and other species.
-Since 2010 a number of vessels are reported to be using large-square mesh panels (of up to 160 mm).
+Since 2010 a number of vessels are reported to be using large square mesh panels (of up to 160 mm).
 Females are mainly caught in the summer months.
 When carrying eggs (known as being 'berried'), which usually occurs between early autumn and spring of the next year, they stay in their burrows and cannot be caught by trawls.
 However, in fisheries where there is high fishing effort in summer, fishing mortality can be as high on females as on males.
 The minimum landing size for nephrops in EU waters is 20-25 mm (40mm Skagerrak/Kattegat) total carapace (body) length depending on area of capture.
 The minimum landing size for Nephrops in the North Sea is 25 mm carapace length.
 Discarding of both undersize and poor quality Nephrops sometimes takes place at a low rate in this FU.
 However discard rates in this FU have historically been low compared to other North Sea functional units because of the generally larger size of Nephrops found at the Fladen Ground.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.